Xilinx/Vitis-Tutorials/Runtime_and_System_Optimization/Design_Tutorials/01-host-code-opt/README.md

 1. **Environment / Usage Check**
 2. **Common Parameters**:
    * `numBuffers`: Not expected to be modified.
 This parameter is used to determine how many kernel invocations are performed.
-   * `oooQueue`: If true, this boolean value is used to declare the kind of OpenCL event queue that is generated inside the ApiHandle.
+   * `oooQueue`: This boolean value is used to declare the kind of OpenCL event queue that is generated inside the ApiHandle.
    * `processDelay`: This parameter can be used to artificially delay the computation time required by the kernel.
 This parameter is not used in this version of the tutorial.
    * `bufferSize`: This parameter is used to declare the number of 512-bit values to be transferred per kernel invocation.
    * `softwarePipelineInterval`: This parameter is used to determine how many operations can be pre-scheduled before synchronization occurs.